csev/py4e/code/gmane/README.txt

 http://sqlitebrowser.org/

 The base URL is hard-coded in the gmane.py.
 Make sure to delete the content.sqlite file if you switch the base url.
-The gmane.py file operates as a spider in that it runs slowly and retrieves one mail message per second so as to avoid getting throttled by gmane.org.
+The gmane.py file operates as a spider in that it runs slowly and retrieves one mail message per second so as to avoid getting throttled.
 It stores all of its data in a database and can be interrupted and re-started as often as needed.
 It may take many hours to pull all the data down.
 So you may need to restart several times.